top of page

 THE CATHOLIC CHURCH OF GOD

-The people of God are under a serious warning not to worship the Beast or the Image of the Beast.
-It is quite alarming therefore to be able to identify many Catholic doctrines, practices and beliefs in the Church of God in this end time, but the facts don't lie.
+The pages of this website identify Catholicism/false Christianity as the eighth head of the “Beast” powers that oppose God.
+It is quite alarming therefore to be able to identify many Catholic doctrines and practices in the Churches of God in this Laodicea era.
+However, the facts don't lie.

-Below is a list I've compiled, but no doubt more points could be added.
+Below is a brief list, but no doubt more points could be added.

 1) Image of the Beast Church government (a.k.a. "the primacy of Peter", or "one man rule").